na-razie-bez-nicku/SimpleFS/README.md

 SimpleFS is a file system which can do basic operations on files.

-## ⚠️ Notice – Project is being rewritten

-This project is currently being rewritten from scratch and is no longer actively maintained.

-The new version will be published soon with:
-- Minimal or no standard library usage
-- Improved modular structure (header/source split)
-- Better compatibility with embedded and OS-level platforms

-Stay tuned for updates!

 ## ⚠️ WARNING

 This file system is **experimental and under development**.